 Situated near Vietnam’s border with China, many describe Sapa as a hiker’s paradise.
 There are plenty of trails for all hikers, varying from a few hours to a few days.

-This mountain settlement is largely unspoiled and has plenty of must-see spots along the way, such as various rice fields, a bamboo forests and caves.
+This mountain settlement is largely unspoiled and has plenty of must-see spots along the way, such as various rice fields, bamboo forests and caves.
 It’s best to visit this spot during the early spring or fall months, as summer is too hot for most climbers.

 I’m a 40 something father of two girls who loves the mountains, still plays in the sand and enjoys being in the great outdoors.
 The mountains are always calling my name.